 Sequentially, revenue for the second quarter of 2007 increased 5% from the first quarter of 2007 primarily due to new program wins in our server segment.
 Although revenue from our telecommunications market improved marginally compared to the first quarter of 2007, we expect that the telecommunications market will remain weak for us.
 Revenue from our consumer market was essentially flat this quarter as this market seasonally peaks in the second half of the year.
 The sequential change in gross margin for the second quarter of 2007 reflects the impact of higher revenue, offset partially by the higher costs of disengaging customers in Mexico.
 SG&A expenses for the second quarter of 2007 decreased sequentially primarily due to lower variable compensation accruals and the reclassification of executive termination costs to restructuring costs during the quarter.
-The sequential improvement in net earnings is attributable to the net deferred tax recovery, related primarily to the tax benefit of previous years' write-down of restructured Canadian operations.
+The sequential reduction in net loss is attributable to improved operations offset partially by the deferred tax expense on unrealized foreign exchange gains in Canada.